-Meeting the LO is how you pass your placement, so it is very important that you read them carefully and think about how you can meet them at your agency.
-Every placement arranged by the UQ Practice Education Team provides you with opportunities to meet all the LO.
+Meeting the Learning Objectives is how you pass your placement, so it is very important that you read them carefully and think about how you can meet them at your agency.
+Every placement arranged by the UQ Practice Education Team provides you with opportunities to meet the LO.

-In your first two weeks of placement it will be very important for you to meet with your Supervisor and carefully map out the activities you need to undertake by using the Learning Plan document.
+In your first two weeks of placement, it will be very important for you to meet with your supervisor(s) and carefully map out the activities you need to undertake by using the Learning Plan document.
 A template for the Learning Plan is available on your placement course Blackboard site.
-Your mid- and end of placement evaluations will be linked to your Learning Plan and recorded on ePortfolio.